moveit/moveit_tutorials/doc/ompl_interface/ompl_interface_tutorial.rst

 OMPL Optimization Objectives
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Several planners that are part of the OMPL planning library are capable of optimizing for a specified optimization objective.
 This tutorial describes that steps that are needed to configure these objectives.
-The asymptotically optimal planners that are currently exposed to MoveIt! are:
+The asymptotically optimal planners that are currently exposed to MoveIt are:

 * RRT*
 * PRM*

-Other optimal planners in OMPL but not exposed in MoveIt! yet:
+Other optimal planners in OMPL but not exposed in MoveIt yet:

 * LazyPRM*
 * RRT#